spirali/haydi/docs/source/pipeline.rst

   >>> domain.iterate().map(lambda x: x * 10).run()  # Transformation in pipeline
   [0, 10, 20, 30, 40]

-So why to distinguish transformations in pipelines and on domains?
-The reason is that in the pipeline, we know that process of the domain creation is completed and have more freedom for addition features and optimizations.
+So why distinguish transformations in pipelines and on domains?
+The reason is that in the pipeline, we know that process of the domain creation is completed and have more freedom for additional features and optimizations.
 We already have a stream of elements; therefore, we can introduce ``take`` transformation.
-Moreover, the pipeline transformations do not have limitation in case of strict domains (TODO LINK), that in important in the usage of ``cnfs()``.
+Moreover, the pipeline transformations do not have limitation in case of :ref:`strict-domains` that are important in the usage of ``cnfs()``.

-For performance reasons, pipeline transformations provides more opportunities for efficient distributed computations.
+For performance reasons, pipeline transformations provide more opportunities for efficient distributed computations.
 Therefore, Haydi prefers *map* and *filter* transformations as pipeline transformations rather than domain transformations.
-For this reasons, Haydi automatically moves last transformations on domains to the pipeline; therefore, the above example actually creates the same pipeline (with one pipeline transformation)::
+For this reason, Haydi automatically moves last transformations on domains to the pipeline; therefore, the above example actually creates the same pipeline (with one pipeline transformation)::